Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 ![](images/itworked2.png)

 ## Everytime you change a file,
-I want ot change the files,  what do I do?
+I want to change the files,  what do I do?

 1. git pull
 (kinda silly, but always better to pull before pushing.
 Less accidents with Lab mates)